 Fynn shifted uncomfortably in his armor as the power of the dark magics pressed in around him and his allies.
-Not far away, the druid Daliluin looked like she might pass out.
-The adventurers had escaped the cave and it didn’t take long to spot the floating necropolis overhead, spreading fell poison through the air.
+Not far away, Daliluin looked like she might pass out.
+The adventurers had escaped the cave and it didn’t take long to spot the floating ship overhead, spreading poison through the air.

 “How do we get to it?”
 Iliera asked.

 “They usually have an anchor portal,” Aebaloth replied flatly.
 “It’s around here somewhere.”

 “Spread out,” Aethelwolfe called.
 “We’ve got to find it.”

 The team scattered and Fynn stuck close to Iliera’s side as she marched forward, confidently taking each step through the burnt ashes on the ground.
 They scrambled up a nearby hill and when the Musfurin paladin paused, Fynn nearly ran into her.